Nullpoint56/ZoneCommander/docs/software_requirements_specification.md

 **ZoneCommander**

 ### **Genre:**
-Strategic, Turn-Based/Real-Time Hybrid, Tactical Management
+Strategic, Real-Time, Tactical Management

 ### **Inspiration:**
 Derived from the **S.T.A.L.K.E.R.** universe, ZoneCommander immerses players in the dangerous and unpredictable Zone.
 The player takes control of one of the factions in the Zone and must **conquer** and **dominate** by mastering diplomacy, military strategy, and economic planning.

 ### **Core Gameplay Concept:**
 Players assume the role of a **Faction Leader**, commanding their chosen faction’s operations across the Zone.
 They must balance **expansion, diplomacy, combat, economy, and survival**, while also navigating **randomized Zone events** that influence the game world.
+Additionally, they must reach their faction's goal, that is derived from the faction's values and view over the Zone.

 ## **2. Player Role & Responsibilities**
 As a **Faction Leader**, the player must: